VikeLabs/RateMyCoop/mongodb/README.md

 #### 2. Containers ####
 Containers are simply instances of images.
 When we run our containers we create a live instance of the application refrenced in our image.
 From here we can run commands within the container and perform all the normal operations we could do with the application just as if it was directly installed on our machine.

 Containers unlike images can have be in various states.
-Some of these states include running, paused, or exited.
+Some of these states include running,up,paused, or exited.

 #### 3. Dockerfile ####
 A dockerfile is the text document which contains all the commands used to build docker images.
 It is important to note that a dockerfile isn't a file extension.
 For example if we created an image, we would save the instructions to build that image as simply `Dockerfile`.
 The reason why we do this is when we go to build our image, docker can easily identify the file that conatins all the instructions to build our image.